acl-org/acl-anthology/README.md

 ```
 $ rake db:drop
 ```
 After that you can start over and recreate the database.

-If you wish to know more about individual file ingesting, [click here.](https://github.com/zamakkat/acl/wiki/Database-Seeding:-Ingesting-the-data#wiki-seeding-individual-volumes)
+This is only one of the two methods to create the database.
+You can [click here](https://github.com/zamakkat/acl/wiki/Seeding-1:-Initial-database-seeding) to learn more about it or alternatively, you can use the second method: [Seeding 2: Individual elements](https://github.com/zamakkat/acl/wiki/Seeding-2:-Individual-elements)

 ### Indexing ###
 Before using the search functionality, we will need to run the Solr server locally and index the data.
 First, we will need to set the user.
 Open `jetty/solr/blacklight-core/conf/data-config.xml` (or just use find to find this file) and change line 5 to your current user account: